How does acceptance contribute to one's overall happiness?

 What’s lost must be accepted

-Nick quoted the final two paragraphs of Scott’s book, where Scott writes about how life isn’t about happiness so much as about learning to live with disappointment, making others safe and developing insight that helps you understand that happiness flees when there is loss.
-Scott says that what’s lost must be accepted.
+“It’s not about being happy.
+It’s about learning to live with disappointment, making others safe and developing insight that helps you understand that happiness flees when there is loss.
+What’s lost must be accepted.” - Scott Haas